abhiabhi0/obsidan-programmerCave/00 - Software engg/DB/0204 - MVCC in PostgreSQL vs MySQL.md

-### Data Integrity and Concurrency in PostgreSQL and MySQL

-Both PostgreSQL and MySQL implement mechanisms to ensure data integrity and manage concurrency, but they do so in fundamentally different ways.
-Understanding these differences requires a closer look at how each system operates internally, particularly regarding Multi-Version Concurrency Control (MVCC) in PostgreSQL and the various storage engines available in MySQL.

 ## PostgreSQL: Multi-Version Concurrency Control (MVCC)

 PostgreSQL employs **Multi-Version Concurrency Control (MVCC)** to handle concurrent transactions without locking the database.
 This approach allows multiple transactions to read and write data simultaneously while maintaining data integrity.